Spin-2 Green's Functions on Kerr in Radiation Gauge: Black hole perturbation theory

 where

 and where

 defines the Kerr tortoise coordinate $r_*$.
 The Kinnersley tetrad \eqref{eq:Kintet} in retarded KN coordinates $(x^\mu)=(u,r,\theta,\varphi_*)$ is given by:

-When evaluating expressions in this paper related to the outgoing radiation gauge (ORG; by which we mean $h_{ab}n^b=0$ in this paper), advanced KN coordinates would be more natural, as well as a frame obtained from that above by the $t-\varphi$-reflection isometry of Kerr.
+An NP frame aligned with the two principal null directions is unique only up to a local boost of $n^a$, $l^a$ and a local rotation of $m^a$, $\bar{m}^a$.
+In order to keep track of this dependence in a transparent way, we will employ the Geroch-Held-Penrose (GHP) formalism~\cite{GHP} in this paper.
+In the GHP formalism, it is trivial to transform any geometric quantity or equation from one frame to another -- while keeping $l^a$ and $n^a$ aligned along the principal null directions -- or from one coordinate system to another.
+Nevertheless, it can sometimes be useful to consider specific NP tetrads and coordinates, e.g., when taking limits to $\sI^+$ or $\sH^-$ in IRG.
+The Kinnersley frame is regular at $\sI^+$ and $\sH^-$, and is therefore useful in this regard.
+Likewise, when evaluating expressions in this paper related to the outgoing radiation gauge (ORG; by which we mean $h_{ab}n^b=0$ in this paper), or when taking limits to $\sI^-$ or $\sH^+$, advanced KN coordinates would be more natural, as well as a frame obtained from that above by the $t-\varphi$-reflection isometry of Kerr.